lbl-srg/obc/specification/source/useCases.rst

 ---------------------------  ---------------------------------------------------
 Failed End Condition         n/a
 ---------------------------  ---------------------------------------------------
-Primary Actors               An mechanical engineer.
+Primary Actors               A mechanical engineer.
 ---------------------------  ---------------------------------------------------
 Secondary Actors             The controls design tool with template control
                              sequences and a package with elementary CDL blocks.